preetiac/atchai-hugo/content/blog/2016-02-03-john-coltrane-nicolas-slonimsky-and-the-arduino-part-2.md

 The video above shows a nifty little device that I built called the Slonimskiator.
 At it’s heart is an [Arduino](https://www.arduino.cc/) that’s been programmed to generate melodic patterns based on the concepts in Slonimsky’s [Thesaurus of Melodic Scales and Patterns](http://www.amazon.com/Thesaurus-Scales-Melodic-Patterns-Text/dp/082561449X).
 It spits out notes using MIDI so that they can be understood by pretty much any synth or electronic instrument.
 In the video I’ve got it plugged into a [Dave Smith Prophet 08](http://www.davesmithinstruments.com/product/prophet-08-keyboard-2/) analog synth.

-In this second part I’ll talk tech — how to make the Arduino speak MIDI, using randomness and rules to generate the patterns, and a slight tangent on what randomness actually means in a deterministic world.
+In this second part I’ll talk tech — how to make the Arduino speak MIDI, using randomness and rules to generate the patterns, including a slight tangent on what randomness actually means in a deterministic world.

 ## Development Process